-We all enter hundreds of words into Google, Bing, Yahoo! or other favorite search engines every day to find what we need.
+We all enter hundreds of words into Google, Bing, Yahoo!, or other favorite search engines every day to find what we need.
 Since there are many more web pages compared to the past, you may have a little more trouble finding exactly what you’re looking for.
 Well, you may be wondering, “What are you going to overcome such a problem?
 This is where search terms come into play.
 If you want to learn much more about them, you’ve come to the right place!
-In today’s post, we will talk about them and teach you why they are so important.
+In today’s post, we will discuss them and teach why they are so important.
 In addition, we will explain to you the difference between a search term and a keyword.
-At the end of our guide, there are examples to understand them a little better.
+At the end of our guide, there are examples to help you understand them a little better.
 Let’s dive in!

 The definition of a search term or a search query is pretty simple.
 It is a word or combination of words that an internet user types into the search box of any search engine.
 These can be a single word, such as [coffee], or a group of words, such as [automatic coffee grinder].
 Let’s try to dig into that a little bit more.

 When you submit a search query, search engines display their search engine results pages (SERPs), including organic and paid searches.
 In this case, the result pages can be very generic or very specific, depending on the word or phrase you type.
 Let’s give a quick example. [computer games] is a broader term, while [call of duty] is a narrower term for gamers.